Preparing for Certification: Requirements

 - Maintain a cumulative GPA of 3.0 throughout the program

-- Complete 20 continuing education units (opportunities provided during the 12 month program)
+- Complete 20 continuing education units (fulfilled by completing program)

 - Apply for the certification exam (CHC, CCEP, CCEP-I, CHRC, CHPC and/or CHPS)